This page is about the DNT setting in browsers. We don’t track your visitors, read more on what we collect.

 If you don’t add the

-data-skip-dnt attribute we will not record visits from users where DNT is enabled.
+data-collect-dnt attribute we will not record visits from users who have DNT enabled.